RodrigoZepeda/d3lisp/README.md

 <center>
 <img src="./examples/exponential.svg">
 </center>
-You can see additional examples on the example website: <https://rodrigozepeda.github.io/d3lisp/index.html>.
+You can see additional examples on the [example website](https://rodrigozepeda.github.io/d3lisp/index.html).